Snow turns to slush as temperature hovers above freezing in Montreal | CBC News

 Flurries are expected to continue falling Monday as the temperature hovers above freezing in Montreal.

 Sixteen centimetres of snow have fallen since yesterday.
-Today's snowfall won't be as heavy, Environment Canada predicts, but any unshoveled snow will turn into heavy slush as it melts.
+Today's snowfall won't be as heavy, Environment Canada predicts, but any unshovelled snow will turn into heavy slush as it melts.

-The weather agency expects the tempeature to hold steady around 2 C until the early evening.
+The weather agency expects the temperature to hold steady around 2 C until the early evening.

 To avoid having your vehicle towed, watch for temporary signs placed by the city advising residents of snow removal.